 The forms can be returned to Disability Services via fax at (414) 288-5799, or mailed to Heidi Vering, Associate Director of Disability Services, P.O.
 Box 1881, Marquette University, Milwaukee, WI 53201-1881.

 Similarly, if you have been approved to use texts in alternate formats as an accommodation, you will need to abide by the relevant policy.
-Your responsibilities as a user of texts on CD are described in the Alternate Format Policy.
-You would also need to complete the Texts in Alternate Format Contract.
+Your responsibilities as a user of texts on CD are described in the Alternative Texts Policy.
+You would also need to complete the Alternative Texts Request Form.
 The contract will serve as an agreement indicating that you have read the policy and recognize the responsibilities it entails as a recipient of texts in alternate format.

 When you have registered for your classes, you can check your student account for book lists.
 Bring your book list and contract to the Office of Disability Services as soon as possible.
 We will use this list to locate texts for you from various lending sites, such as Learning Ally.
 An ODS representative will review this process with you when you meet to discuss your accommodations.

 Early registration or priority registration is a rare accommodation granted to students with documented mobility, medical, or other issues that significantly limit their flexibility in course scheduling.
-The process for requesting early registration for an accommodation is described in the Early Registration as an Accommodation policy.
+The process for requesting early registration for an accommodation is described in the Early Registration policy.

 If you have questions concerning housing accommodations, please contact the Office of Disability Services at 414-288-1645 or the Office of Residence Life 414-288-7208.